 Hotel Aigle Norie in Fontainebleau

-We didn’t actually plan it, but so happened we were in the midst of the Fontainebleau Music Festival while we were there.
+We didn’t actually plan it, but so happened we were in the midst of the Django Reinhardt Festival.
 We stayed at the Hotel Aigle Noire, a boutique hotel right on the main street, Rue Grande, which is also the core of the music festival.
-With the festival in full swing, the only thing that affected us during the festival was that the street was blocked for buses to pass through from the train station.
+With the festival in full swing, the only thing that affected us was that the street was blocked for buses to pass through from the train station.
 To be honest, even if the music festival was not in the same week, I would have chosen this hotel because of its location and classical design.
 Château de Fontainebleau is only within walking distance from the hotel, and many restaurants, cafes, boutiques, and interesting stores are nearby.
 Right after we checked into the hotel and settle down, we immediately headed outside and check out about the festival.

 Fontainebleau hosts various festivals that attract lots of locals throughout the year (also, tourists, of course).
 It was nice to get a feel of the festivities and music scene in France.
-In fact, another jazz music festival, Django Reinhardt Festival 2017, is around the corner!
+In fact, another jazz music festival, Django Reinhardt Festival, is around the corner!

-I had a few helicopter rides in different places before (while the copter ride in the Grand Canyon National Park was still by far THE BEST in my life – Flying over the Grand Canyon), it was my first flight in a balloon and at the same time, my nasty (basically asshole-ish) “friends” kept pinpointing and showing me YouTube videos about the horrific hot air balloon accidents all over the world.
+I had a few helicopter rides in different places before (while the helicopter ride in the Grand Canyon National Park was still by far THE BEST in my life), it was my first flight in a balloon and at the same time, my nasty (basically asshole-ish) “friends” kept pinpointing and showing me YouTube videos about the horrific hot air balloon accidents all over the world.
 You know what, the pilots were experienced and I had a great experience in the air.

 After about an hour we were steadily landed (and I don’t know how every pilot did it) exactly on a spot where the crew greeted us with hot coffee, bakeries, and champagne to toast to a successful flight!